risingwavelabs/risingwave-docs/docs/data-delivery.md

   With this connector, you can sink data from RisingWave to Redis.
 For details about the syntax and parameters, see [Sink data to Redis](/guides/sink-to-redis.md).

+- StarRocks sink connector (`connector = 'starrocks'`)

+  With this connector, you can sink data from RisingWave to StarRocks.
+For details about the syntax and parameters, see [Sink data to StarRocks](/guides/sink-to-starrocks.md).

 ## Sink decoupling

 The `sink_decouple` session variable can be specified to enable or disable sink decoupling.
 The default value for the session variable is `default`.